Somesh-Salunkhe/Master_Thesis/README.md

 ## 📌 Overview

-This repository contains the full codebase, visualizations, and thesis report for a Master's thesis on **weakly-supervised Human Activity Recognition (HAR)** from egocentric video.
+This repository contains the full codebase, visualizations, and thesis report for a Master's thesis on Weak Annotation of Human Activity Datasets Using Vision Language Models.
 The project explores the use of large Vision-Language Models (VLMs) — specifically **BLIP-2** and **X-CLIP** — to generate weak annotations for activity classification **without requiring manual frame-level labels**.

 The pipeline covers:
 - Visual feature extraction from egocentric video using VLMs